Lucia Murphy Reclaims Wellness in Y’s Cancer Recovery Program

-After a lumpectomy to remove the tumor, The Barshinger Cancer Center threw her directly into the fight as they started her on chemotherapy in October of 2016.
+After a lumpectomy to remove the tumor, the Ann B. Barshinger Cancer Institute threw her directly into the fight as they started her on chemotherapy in October of 2016.
 Following a short break, Lucia battled through a total of 37 radiation treatments that started February of 2017.
 Lucia mentioned how long recovery takes when the human body goes through that much intense, relentless medicine.
 “I couldn’t even think about putting a sports bra on until 3 months after my last radiation treatment,” Lucia mentioned when referring to the lengthy recovery time.

 Lucia stated several times how there were points where she wanted to give up, but thinking about her family, especially her three wonderful kids, kept her going back to each painful treatment looking for that light at the end of the tunnel.
 Lucia joined the YMCA’s CaRE (Cancer Rehabilitation Exercise) program to find those she could relate to and share the thoughts and feelings that she felt even those close to her maybe didn’t want to hear.
 Lucia specifically said, “I credit the CaRE program with my mental sanity.”